There are three steps to owning gold in BullionVault. Most people can complete the process in about 15 minutes of their own time.

 On matching a sale order on the BullionVault order board your BullionVault account is immediately credited with cleared funds.
 At the same instant the buyer is debited.
 The buyer's money was held in the pooled segregated bank account prior to the purchase, and at the instant of trade the entitlement to that segment of the pool transfers to you, just as your gold transfers to them.
 There is no actual bank movement of money.

 You can re-invest instantly.
 You would probably leave your money on account if you were looking to re-invest at some near future date.
 You can sell and buy repeatedly on BullionVault without ever incurring the cost of a cash settlement to your own bank.

-Sales at the daily price set at the London Fix are slightly different.
+Sales at the daily price set are slightly different.
 You receive your cash two working days after processing.
 This allows us to return excess bullion to the professional markets, if needed.